tristanpenman/go-cast/README.md

 An example manifest file is included in [etc/cert-manifest.json](./etc/cert-manifest.json).

+Generating a valid certificate manifest is non-trivial, and requires access to a rooted Chromecast.
+Tooling for such an endeavour can be found [here](https://github.com/tristanpenman/chromecast-tools).

-If you choose to provide your own manifest (e.g. using a rooted Chromecast), then the appropriately formatted file can be provided using the `--cert-manifest <file>` command line argument.
+If you choose to provide your own manifest , then the appropriately formatted file can be provided using the `--cert-manifest <file>` command line argument.

 Alternatively, you can use a certificate service for this.
 A conforming certificate service endpoint takes three query parameters: